Chart Color Schemes

 Noosaville has a typical household mix, with a lower-than-average median household size

-Family households constitute 68.7% of all households, including 18.5% couples with children, 41.7% couples without children, and 8.2% single parent families.
-Non-family households account for the remaining 31.3%, with lone person households at 28.3% and group households comprising 2.8%.
-The median household size is 2.2 people, smaller than the Rest of Qld average of 2.4.
+Family households account for 68.7 percent of all households, including 18.5 percent couples with children, 41.7 percent couples without children, and 8.2 percent single parent families.
+Non-family households make up the remaining 31.3 percent, with lone person households at 28.3 percent and group households comprising 2.8 percent of the total.
+The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.4.

 Frequently Asked Questions - Households